palewire/first-visual-story/tutorial/cards.md

 :emphasize-lines: 2

 <h3>Lives lost in Harvard Park</h3>
-<p>The {{ site.data.harvard_park_homicides|length }} homicides in Harvard Park since 2000 were primarily black and Latino males, but the list includes husbands, wives, fathers, mothers of all ages, and even some small children.</p>
+<p>The {{ harvard_park_homicides|length }} homicides in Harvard Park since 2000 were primarily black and Latino males, but the list includes husbands, wives, fathers, mothers of all ages, and even some small children.</p>
 <div class="card-columns">
-    {% for obj in site.data.harvard_park_homicides %}
+    {% for obj in harvard_park_homicides %}
     <div class="card">
       {% if obj.image %}<img class="card-img-top" src="{{ obj.image }}">{% endif %}
       <div class="card-body">